-The acquisition of Rx30 is the result of GTCR’s continued proactive efforts in the healthcare IT sector.
+The investment in Rx30 is the result of GTCR’s continued proactive efforts in the healthcare IT sector.
 Following GTCR’s recent investments in XIFIN and Cedar Gate Technologies, Rx30 represents GTCR’s third recent investment within healthcare IT, an area of focus for the firm over the past several years.

 Sterigenics continues to leverage and expand its global network of service centers to better serve existing and new customers.
-The company is seeking additional acquisitions in the sterilization market, as well as in the broader medical device services market.
+The company is seeking additional acquisitions in the sterilization and lab testing markets, as well as potentially broader and more transformative opportunities.

 CEO: Lâle White

 Platform Acquisition: July 2014 | Recent Transaction: May 2015

 XIFIN completed two acquisitions in 2015, adding product capabilities to XIFIN’s technology platform and expanding the company’s market presence.
 The company continues to enhance its position as a market-leading provider of health economic optimization across the diagnostic service provider landscape by adding new customers and evaluating add-on acquisitions and strategic partnerships.

 - In April 2016, Maravai raised new credit facilities, including a revolving credit facility, senior secured term loan and mezzanine debt, to partially finance the acquisition of Vector.

 - In September and October 2016, Maravai raised incremental senior and mezzanine debt to partially finance the acquisitions of TriLink and Cygnus, respectively.

 - NXT, Antares, MidCap and Newstone provided the financing packages.